5l1v3r1/Phishtank-Scanner/README.md

 # Phishtank Scanner

 Script to search a victims of Phishing within PhishTank.
+The research is done by analyzing the URL of phishing.

 # Usage